jakobnissen/jakobnissen.github.io/posts/badjulia.md

 * Julia's built-in `Test` package is barebones, and does not offer setup and teardown of tests, nor the functionality to only run a subset of the full test suite.
 * The editor experience is not great with Julia.
 It's getting better, but with the foremost Julia IDE developed by a few people in their spare time, it has all the crashes, slowness and instability you would expect.
 * Static analysis is brand new, and feels like it hasn't yet settled into its final form.
 It also has no IDE integration.
 * There is no common framework for benchmarking and profiling Julia code.
-In a single session, you may analyze the same function with `BenchmarkTools`, `Profile`, `JET`, `JETTest`, `@code_native` and `Cthulhu`, which each has to be loaded and launched individually.
-This is a huge time sink, and a terrible user experience.
+In a single session, you may analyze the same function with `BenchmarkTools`, `@allocated`, `Profile`, `JET`, `JETTest`, `@code_native` and `Cthulhu`, which each has to be loaded and launched individually.
+This issue is particularly notable when a new user faces performance issues and ask a Julia forum "what should I do", and get 10 _different_ answers, each concerning one specific sub-analysis that may cast light on one particular cause of performance problems.
+This is a huge time sink, and not a great user experience.
 It should be possible to gather several of these tools in a single analysis package, but it has not yet been done.

 ## The type system works poorly
-This is the most controversial of my gripes with Julia.
+This is the most controversial of my problems with Julia.
 People who don't know Julia have no idea what I mean when I say the subtyping system is bad, and people who _do_ know Julia are unlikely to agree with me.
 I'll give a brief recap of how the system works for anyone not familiar:

 In Julia, types can be either _abstract_ or _concrete_.
 Abstract types are considered "incomplete".
 They can have subtypes, but they cannot hold any data fields or be instantiated - they are incomplete, after all.
 Concrete types can be instantiated and may have data, but cannot be subtyped since they are final.
 Here is an imaginary example: